imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 # Public and private AKS clusters demystified

 ## Introduction
 Azure Kubernetes Service (AKS) is the managed kubernetes service in Azure.
-It have two main components: worker nodes and control plane.
+It has two main components: worker nodes and control plane.
 The worker nodes are the VMs where customer applications will be deployed into.
 The control plane is the component that manages the applications and the worker nodes.
 A Kubernetes operator like a user, devops team or a release pipeline who wants to deploy applications, will do so using the control plane.